Energy Investing Rewards, and<br> the Best Midstreams

 First, we have to distinguish between the companies that primarily focus on either oil or natural gas partnerships.
 At the moment, crude oil MLPs are going to provide greater short-term returns because of the oil-gas price differential and demand factors.

-From there we want to examine whom these MLPs service.
+want to examine whom these MLPs service.
 As a general rule, the ones that provide gathering services for a greater number of smaller producers tend to fare better than those tied to a small number of large-scale producers.

 Next, we want to understand the types of services provided.
 We want to explore companies based on their operations in gathering, feeder versus long-haul pipeline, terminal, storage, processing, and separation.